 In addition to muscle laxity, another reason our cheeks sag is due to age-related collagen loss.
 When performed by a professional, microneedling — a treatment that uses needles to poke tiny holes into the skin — has been proven to spur collagen production by triggering the body’s natural response to injury.
 (More collagen in the cheek area should translate to a plumper-looking face.)

 While devotees and derms alike swear by the treatment, it can take several months for the collagen to generate and show up in the desired area.
 Additionally, you may need multiple treatments to achieve your ideal result.
 Learn more about microneedling here.

 Another solution to lackluster cheeks comes in a syringe.
 Hyaluronic acid-based injectable fillers are substances that can instantly add volume to the cheeks.
 Moreover, Dr. Shah shares that many patients can be candidates for this treatment.
 Plus, from an aesthetic standpoint, “filler can be used in a holistic, targeted way to reshape the cheeks [of the individual patient].”
 In other words, a trained injector can assess precisely where to place the filler, thereby achieving optimal results.
 Want to chat about injectable cheek filler?
 Our trained aesthetic specialists are here to help!

 [Editor’s note: Injectable fillers are temporary treatments that help volume to certain areas of the face.
-Like any medical treatment, they have potential risks and side effects, so talk to a provider in your area to see if they are right for you.]
+Like any medical treatment, they have potential risks and side effects, so talk to a licensed provider in your area to see if they are right for you.]